-Please note the deadlines for submitting your thesis title and approved subject options.
-The forms can be found here: https://resources.orinst.ox.ac.uk/forms (forms 1-6) and must be submitted by the deadlines stated.
+Please note the deadlines for submitting your thesis title/subject and any optional subjects/papers requiring approval.
+The forms can be found here: https://resources.orinst.ox.ac.uk/forms and must be submitted to the Academic Administration team by the deadlines stated.